simonpacis/kajmunkai/content/Write-ups/2. LLaMa 2 to Danish/3 Setting up LLaMa2Lang.md

 ETA of 14 hours.
 That's better.
 Let's just let it finish.

-And, 14 hours later, we end up with the following `.json`-files:
+And, 14 hours later, we end up with a bunch `.json`-files like this:

 ```
 <snip>